 St Patrick’s Festival Dublin

 Where better to celebrate Ireland’s patron saint than the very place he called home?
 Armagh and Down are where pious Patrick founded his first churches way back in the 5th century.
-And it was from here that the At Home with St Patrick Festival was streamed online, sharing a lively showcase of the best culture, music, song and dance from Northern Ireland.
+And it's here that the Home of St Patrick Festival takes place, with a lively showcase of the best culture, music, song and dance from Northern Ireland.
+Highlights this year include live music from the likes of Celtic Soul and The Fureys, comedy gigs by Jason Byrne and Northern Ireland’s own Patrick Kielty, and a wide range of events about St Patrick himself – including walking tours, lectures, and a choral celebration!

 Celebrations around Ireland